dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 ## Introduction

-Try out the features of the dbt Semantic Layer and follow this guide to learn more.

-To use the dbt Semantic Layer, you first need to have a dbt project set up.
+To try out the features of the dbt Semantic Layer, you first need to have a dbt project set up.
 This quickstart guide will lay out the following steps, and recommends a workflow that demonstrates some of its essential features:

 - Install dbt metrics package
 - Define metrics